 These little jars of goodness are a rich source of antioxidants, anti-inflammatories, fibre, vitamins and minerals.
-They’re also low in sugar, high in healthy fats and protein.
-Since there are so few ingredients in this recipe, quality is key.
-I recommend using organic raw cacao powder (organic cocoa powder can be used in a pinch, but the health benefits and nutritional profile of cacao powder is much better).
+They’re also low in sugar, and high in healthy fats and protein.
+Since there are so few ingredients in this recipe quality is key.
+I recommend using organic raw cacao powder (organic cocoa powder can be used in a pinch, but the health benefits and nutritional profile of cacao powder are much better).
 I also recommend organic chia seeds and coconut milk.
-Remember, your healthy fats (chia and coconut milk in this case) should always be organic as pesticides and toxins accumulate in fat leading to more yucky stuff to be inside our food… and ultimately our bodies.
+Healthy fats (chia and coconut milk in this case), should always be organic as pesticides and toxins accumulate in fat leading to more yucky stuff to be inside our food… and ultimately our bodies.

-Raw cacao powder (pronounced ka-kow) is the powdered form of the cocoa bean that has been cold-processed to retain as many nutrients as possible.
+Raw cacao powder (pronounced ka-kow) is the powdered form of the cocoa bean and it’s been cold-processed to retain as many nutrients as possible.
 Cocoa, on the other hand, is heat processed causing it to lose these nutrients.
 Cacao powder is a potent antioxidant and is high in iron and magnesium.

-I use coconut milk in this recipe because it’s a great dairy-free alternative and pairs extremely well with chocolate.
-Its creamy consistency combined with along with a dab of coconut yogurt is what makes this pudding light and velvety.
+I like to use coconut milk in this recipe because it’s a great dairy-free alternative and pairs extremely well with chocolate.
+Its creamy consistency combined with a dab of coconut yogurt is what makes this pudding light and velvety.

 Chocolate Chia Pudding

-Add the coconut milk and yogurt to a small mason jar, secure the lid and shake.
+Add the coconut milk and yogurt into a small mason jar, secure the lid and shake.

 Add cacao powder and whisk with a fork until dissolved and your coconut mixture looks all choco-licious.
-Scrape down the jar if some of the cacao sticks to the sides.
+Scrape down the sides of the jar if there’s cacao powder stuck to them.

 Add the chia seeds and shake, shake, shake… shake.
 Place in the fridge overnight or for at least an hour.
-You can check pudding after an hour and if your pudding is a bit too runny, add up to half a tablespoon more of chia.
-(I find that the amount of chia varies depending on the consistency of my coconut milk.)
+You can check the pudding after an hour and if it’s a bit too runny add up to half a tablespoon more chia.
+(I find that the amount of chia varies depending on the consistency and brand of coconut milk.)

 Top with fresh fruit, granola, coconut flakes, or any topping of your choice.
 Enjoy!